Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/pimp-your-github-profile.md

 ## Some Great Examples

-To give you an idea of some great GitHub profiles take a look at these:
+To give you an idea of some great GitHub profiles, take a look at these:

 - [Martin Heinz](https://github.com/MartinHeinz)
 - [Jhey Tompkins](https://github.com/jh3y)